SIANSA GAEL LINN 2024

-3. Select your method of payment and SAVE THE CHANGES
+3. Select your method of payment and fill in details.

-- Groups are required to record an imaginatively arranged 10 to 12 minute continuous programme of traditional music, together with one song in Irish on CD, MP3 or WAV.
-(See link to videos of SIANSA GAEL LINN 2018 groups on this page.)
+*Groups are required to record an imaginatively arranged 10 to 12 minute continuous programme of traditional music, together with one song in Irish on MP3 or WAV.
+(See link to video of SIANSA GAEL LINN 2022 winners on this page.)

-- The deadline for receipt of recordings is Tuesday, 4 December 2018.
-After entering the competition, guidelines will be issued to each group leader/teacher regarding the submission of CDs, MP3 or WAV files to Gael Linn.
+*The deadline for receipt of recordings is Tuesday, 5 December 2023.
+After entering the competition, guidelines will be issued to each group leader/teacher in due course regarding the submission of MP3 or WAV files to Gael Linn.
 A form must be completed with information about the group at this time, and recordings will not be accepted without this document.

 (a) every instrument is in tune